Buy tickets online to visit Milan Cathedral (Duomo di Milano) and the roof terraces of the largest Gothic church in the world.

 Duomo Museum

-As with the artworks in the church, visitors to the museum are largely left in the dark on what is on display.
-Either join a tour or rent an audio guide.
+As with the artworks in the church, visitors to the museum are largely left in the dark about what is on display.
+Either join a tour guide or rent an audio guide.

 Opening Hours of Milan Cathedral